Fede-stack/federicoravenda.github.io/_pages/hobbies.md

         </div>
         <div class="hb-card-body">
           <h3>Padel</h3>
           <p>A decent smash, and an elegant way of moving at the net that I stole from tennis.
-Still understanding how to use the walls. </p>
+Still working out how to use the walls.</p>
           <div class="hb-meter"><span>Smash</span><div class="hb-bar"><i data-fill="82"></i></div></div>
           <div class="hb-meter"><span>Elegance at the net</span><div class="hb-bar"><i data-fill="88"></i></div></div>
         </div>